-Beyond the core, each student must complete at least 3 elective courses for a total of at least 9 credit hours related to his or her selected area of concentration and agreed upon by his or her advisor.
+Beyond the core, each student must complete at least 3 elective courses, totaling at least 9 credit hours, related to his or her selected area of concentration and agreed upon by his or her advisor.
 Elective courses should support the student's proposed capstone requirement within either the research or professional track, as described below.